This is the first question and goes a few words longer

 All meals are provided free to students and will be packaged in bags for delivery into classrooms each day.
 Students will eat lunch within their classroom or cohort.

-Can I still pick up food for my students in Option 2 and Option 3?
+Can I pick up food for my children?

-Yes, curbside distribution of meals is available to all children 1-18 years old at all five school locations on Tuesday and Friday from 11:30 a.m. to 1 p.m.
-BVE will also host a 4:30 to 6 p.m. distribution session.
-The meal packets include three meals for each pick up.
+Yes, curbside distribution of meals is available to all children 0-18 years old on Fridays from 11am-1pm at Lynden Middle School, 8750 Line Rd.
+The meal packets include five meals for each pick up.

 How do I find out information on cleaning and disinfecting?